jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 Analyzing a program to understand its efficiency is called *asymptotic analysis*.
 The term actually comes from really advanced math, but you don't need to know anything more complex than the math you studied in middle school to actually do it.

-Before we introduced conditional statements to our arsenal we could only write very boring programs.
+Before we introduced conditionals to our arsenal we could only write very boring programs.
 Nothing more than a sequence of single instructions.
 A program simply took as long to run as there were steps to execute.
 This is known as a *constant time algorithm*.
 If a computation takes *k* steps to perform, then its running time is constant because the input to the function doesn't matter.
 Regardless of whether the input is huge or tiny, the computation still takes the same number of steps.

-With the addition of conditional statements, things get a little more interesting.
+With the addition of conditionals, things get a little more interesting.
 Now the number of steps performed depends on which branch of a conditional is taken.

 However, our algorithms are still constant time even taking this into account.
-That's because the upper bound of the algorithm's running time is still defined by the number of steps it executes, and not by the input to the program.
+That's because the upper bound of the algorithm's running time is still defined by the number of steps it executes, not by the input to the program.

 To describe time complexity we use *Big O notation*.
 O is short for "order of approximation," and it characterizes a function according to its growth rate based on input.